 If you sell pet products for dogs, cats, or even exotic species, there are hundreds of channels you can try to advertise your products, but which are the best?

-Below you’ll find some of the best advertising channels for animal products that you should be on.
+Below you’ll find some of the best advertising channels for animal and pet products that you should be on.

 Read more about the Google Shopping feed specifications